 Of course, don’t neglect to consult any stamp collecting friends you may have.
 Many collectors are happy to pore over a collection.
 Just be sure that the friend is knowledgeable enough to know what he is looking at and not miss something of real value.
 And just as you’ll pay a dealer to appraise your stamp collection, you can reward your friend with a few stamps from your collection.

 Be very careful about the auction house you are placing your collection with.
 Many serious collectors leave a note with their collections about what auction house they recommend their relatives place the stamps with.
 Don't go directly to that auction house when the time comes.
-In the past 25 years, there have been three major philatelic auction houses that have suffered a scandal or actually went out of business due to illegal practices.
-Make sure you check: In most cases, a simple Google search will give you the information you need, or at least a starting point from which you can do a follow-up to assure the auctioneer is clean and legit.
+In the recent past, there have been three major philatelic auction houses that have suffered a scandal or actually went out of business due to illegal practices.
+Make sure you check.
+In most cases, a simple Google search will give you the information you need, or at least a starting point from which you can do a follow-up to assure the auctioneer is clean and legit.

 Don't forget about the fees when you go to sell your inherited collection at auction.
 Generally, you’ll pay the auction house 10 to 15 percent of the hammer price of your collection.
 A bargain, really, when you consider the work that has gone into working up your collection for auction.
 Of course, they also get a fee from the buyer, so with a valuable collection, the house does come out of the deal well.